Phir Wahi Raat: Plot

-Asha (Kim) lives in a hostel and troubled by the nightmares of her deceased aunt.
-The hostel warden (Lalita Pawar) and her friend Shobha (Aruna Irani) take her to a psychiatrist Dr Vijay (Rajesh Khanna).
+Asha lives in a hostel and is troubled by the nightmares of her deceased aunt.
+The hostel warden and her friend Shobha take her to a psychiatrist Dr Vijay.
 Doctor finds nothing wrong with her and advises her to get away from old memories.
-Parents of other girl's from the hostel complains the administration about Asha's behaviour and she was told to vacate the place.
+Parents of other girls from the hostel complain to the administration about Asha's behaviour and she is told to vacate the place.

 Asha decides to go to her ancestral home.
-Dr Vijay and Shobha accompanies her.
-The huge manor is taken care of by Vishwanath (A.K.
-Hangal) and his daughter Gauri (Tamanna).
+Dr Vijay and Shobha accompany her.
+The huge manor is taken care of by Vishwanath and his daughter Gauri.
 Dr Vijay and Asha develop a bond and after a few days Dr Vijay goes back to city for some work.
 Same night Asha sees a scary looking woman walking in the corridors.
 The woman keeps haunting her every night and Asha's condition worsens.
-Dr Vijay comes back to help her and meets Asha's cousin Ashok (Danny) in the manor.
+Dr Vijay comes back to help her and meets Asha's cousin Ashok in the manor.

 Dr Vijay and Ashok plan a big party on the occasion of Asha's birthday.
 Ashok calls his wife who lives abroad to join them.
 Ashok's wife arrives, when Asha is cutting her birthday cake.
 Asha gets shocked to see her as she is the same woman who is haunting her from last many days in the house.
-She gets panicked and stabs Ashok's wife, who succumbs to her injuries and dies on the spot.
+She panics and stabs Ashok's wife, who succumbs to her injuries and dies on the spot.
 Police inspector Sharma (Suresh Oberoi), who is a guest of the party arrests Asha on the charge of murder.
 The court suspends the hearing as Asha's condition is not stable and she is not suitable to go through the legal process.

-Dr Vijay treats Asha and tries to get the answer why Asha killed Ashok's wife.
-He tells Asha that Ashok's wife arrives in India on the same day and there is no possibility that Asha saw her before her birthday in that house.
+Dr Vijay treats Asha and tries to get her to answer as to why did Asha kill Ashok's wife.
+He tells Asha that Ashok's wife arrived in India on the same day and there is no possibility that Asha saw her before her birthday in that house.
 But Asha is adamant that it was Ashok's wife who was haunting her.

 Gauri also gets killed after a few days.
 Shobha starts watching another woman walking around the house.
-Dr Vijay investigates further with the help of Inspector Sharma and solve the mystery at the end exposing a web of lies and greed.
+Dr Vijay investigates further with the help of Inspector Sharma and solves the mystery at the end exposing a web of lies and greed.